7wingfly/autok8s/README.md

 - Prints a friendly success message at the end with tips on how to connect to your cluster and how to add worker nodes.

-Once your master node is up and running you can use the apply manifests found in the [TestManifests/Storage](https://github.com/7wingfly/autok8s/tree/main/TestManifests/Storage) directory to test out NFS and SMB and storage.
-In future other testing manifests will be added.
+Once your master node is up and running you can use the manifests found in the [TestManifests/Storage](https://github.com/7wingfly/autok8s/tree/main/TestManifests/Storage) directory to test out NFS and SMB and storage.
+In the near future other manifests will be added for things like networking.

 ## Before you run it!